aidotse/fedbird/README.md

 ```bash
 sudo docker-compose -f docker-compose.dev.yaml up --scale client=2
 ```
 > Note that this assumes that a FEDn network is running (see separate deployment instructions).
 The file 'docker-compose.dev.yaml' is for testing againts a local pseudo-distributed FEDn network.
-Use 'farralon.yaml' and 'roaster.yaml' if you are connecting against a reducer part of a distributed setup and provide a 'extra_hosts' file.
+Use 'farralon.yaml' and 'roaster.yaml' if you are connecting against a reducer part of a distributed setup and provide a 'extra_hosts_farallon3.yaml' or 'extra_hosts_roaster3.yaml' respectively for each of the clients

 > Use the .xavier files if you want to test it out on the xaviers in a distributed mode.